std::ranges::sort

-In earlier lessons, we saw how we could standardize traversal through any type of container by using iterators.
+In earlier lessons, we saw how we could standardize traversal through potentially any type of container by using iterators or ranges.

-Having done that, we gain the benefit of being able to use or create algorithms that work across any of those containers.
-For example, if we have a container representing a party of characters, we might need to create algorithms to do things like:
+By doing so, we gain the benefit of being able to use or create algorithms that work across any of those containers.

 #include <vector>